 How the Hemp Shoes are made

 The plants of hemp shed the foliage by the end of June.
-Then the dry plants are uprooted and their bundles are kept immersed in water generally in some rivulet or or pond or any standing water body for two or three months.
-Then the wet plants are repeatedly beaten against the stone or boulder and re immersed in water till the fiber leaves the plant.
+Then the dry plants are uprooted and their bundles are kept immersed in water generally in some rivulet or pond or any other standing water body for two or three months.
+Then the wet plants are repeatedly beaten against the stone or boulder and re-immersed in water till the fiber leaves the plant.

 The fiber is then washed and dried.
 Thereafter the fiber is woven into the ropes of different thicknesses.
 It is from these ropes that the shoes are woven.
 The thick ropes make the sole of the shoes while the thin one is dyed in different colors to weave the upper part of the shoe.

 The weaving is usually done in the winter months in Himachal Pradesh when the people remain confined indoors due to heavy snowfall.

 There was a time when the entire female population made the hemp fiber shoes at home as the knitting was popular sometimes back.
 It was considered even the added aesthetic trait of the prospective bride.
 Even the elders of the households kept themselves busy in the vocation during the old age.
 The different designs and motifs depended upon the artistic tastes of the maker of the shoes.

 The geometric and floral designs are woven into the upper fabric of the shoes in hemp fiber.

 These shoes are washable and are durable too, if worn indoors and are saved from being worn on getting excessively wet.

 Natural Hemp Fiber

 Long slender primary fibers of the hemp are found on the outer portion of the stalk.